Know the Laws: Mississippi

-To change or extend your order you will have to file a petition, and the abuser will have an opportunity to present any arguments he may have in favor or against changes made to the protective order.
+To change or extend your order you will have to file a petition, and the abuser will have an opportunity to present any arguments s/he may have regarding the changes/extension that you are asking to be made to the protective order.
 Only a judge can change, extend, or cancel a protective order.

 You will have to file the petition in the court that originally issued your protective order.
 A local domestic violence organization can help you with this.
 To find an local organization or advocate please visit our MS State and Local Programs page under the Where to Find Help tab on the top of this page.